-A substantial portion of the available-for-sale securities recorded at fair value in the above table is an investment in HIVE Blockchain Technologies Ltd. ("HIVE"), which was valued at \$19.1 million at December 31, 2017.
+A substantial portion of the available-for-sale securities recorded at fair value in the above table is an investment in HIVE Blockchain Technologies Ltd. ("HIVE"), which was valued at \$9.8 million at March 31, 2018.
 HIVE is discussed in more detail in Note 2, Investments, to the Consolidated Financial Statements of this Quarterly Report on Form 10-Q. HIVE is a company that is headquartered and traded in Canada with cryptocurrency mining facilities in Iceland and Sweden, Cryptocurrency markets and related stocks have been, and are expected to continue to be, volatile.
 Cryptocurrency mining is considered an early stage high-risk industry, and the nature of mining is expected to evolve.
 There is potential for significant volatility in the market price of HIVE, which could materially impact the investment's value included on the balance sheet and unrealized gain (loss) recognized in comprehensive income.

-In addition to the Company's investments in securities recorded at fair value discussed above, the Company also has an equity method investment in the amount of \$3.3 million at December 31, 2017.
-As discussed further in Note 2, Investments, to the Consolidated Financial Statements of this Quarterly Report on Form 10-Q, this equity method investment is in the Galileo Partners Fund, a Canadian unit trust investment fund managed by Galileo.
-This fund has a concentrated investment in HIVE, which is also held by the Company as described above.
+In addition to the Company's investments in securities recorded at fair value discussed above, the Company also has an equity method investment in Galileo Partners Fund in the amount of \$936,000 million at March 31, 2018.
+As discussed further in Note 2, Investments, to the Consolidated Financial Statements of this Quarterly Report on Form 10-Q, the Galileo Partners Fund, a Canadian unit trust investment fund managed by Galileo, has a concentrated investment in HIVE, which is also held by the Company as described above.
 This concentration may result in volatility in the valuation of the Galileo Partners Fund.
 Under the equity method, the Company's proportional share of the fund's net income or loss, which primarily consists of realized and unrealized gains and losses on investments offset by fund expenses, is recognized in the Company's earnings.
 Due to the concentrated nature of the fund's investments, the potential significant volatility in HIVE's valuation could cause the fund's net income or loss to vary significantly from period to period, which in turn would be reflected in the Company's earnings.
-Subsequent to December 31, 2017, the Company redeemed a portion of its investment in the Galileo Partners Fund.
-See Note 12, Subsequent Event, to the Consolidated Financial Statements of this Quarterly Report on Form 10-Q, for further information.